tellnes/dhr2/Spec.md

 ### v
-_required; default is `DHFR1`_
+_required; default is `DHR2/1`_

-Identifies the record retrieved as a DHFR record.
+Identifies the record retrieved as a DHR2 record.
 The value of this tag MUST match precisely; if it does not or it is absent, the entire retrieved record MUST be ignored.